 Please do not separate the certificate from the license.
 You may use the return envelope given to you at the time of application or return the certificate in person.

-Recording enters your license and certificate into the official county records for future reference.
+Recording enters your license and certificate into the official record.
 After recording, the original form will be returned to you by mail at the return address you supplied at the time of application.

 There is no fee for recording your license and certificate.
 However, if you return your civil union certificate for recording later than 63 days after certification, late fees will apply.
 Please see our Fees page.